-There are certain requirements for non-Danish citizens when it comes to buying property: You might have to obtain permission from the Danish Ministry of Justice (Justitsministeriet) to buy property in Denmark.
+There are certain requirements for non-Danish citizens when it comes to buying property: You might have to obtain permission from the The Department of Civil Affairs (Civilstyrelsen) under the Danish Ministry of Justice to buy property in Denmark.
 Read Foreign citizens' acquisition of real property here

 Applying for a mortgage